LudvigDillen/FACT_for_PCMC/README.md

 - To train a new model, set `load_model_path: False`
 - `running_iterations: 1` could doing several runs after one another.

+- In wasserstein.py there is a parameter controlling how large neighborhood batch we use.
+It is hard-coded now, so if something crashed due to memory issues, maybe decrease `COMPUTATION_THRESHOLD`.

 ### Re-producing Experiments
 Where are going to go through how to reproduce the result of the paper and by doing so, also go through how to run the code.